Seeded Poisson Factorization: leveraging domain knowledge to fit topic models: Empirical results

 Table~\ref{tab:model_fit} provides the results for this comparison.
-The run-time comparison clearly shows that regardless of corpus size SPF always has the shortest run-times compared to SeededLDA and finally KeyATM.
+The run-time comparison clearly shows that regardless of corpus size, SPF has a comparable run-time to PF and it always has the shortest run-times compared to both SeededLDA and KeyATM.
 The difference in run-time increases with the corpus size.
 While for a corpus of size $1k$ documents, the run-times of KeyATM and SeededLDA are only approximately 1.5 times the run-time of SPF, the run-times increase by a factor of 3 to 5 times for a corpus of size $30k$ documents.

 In terms of accuracy, SPF demonstrates superior or on par performance compared to the other methods across all corpora sizes.
-For the largest corpus ($D = 30k$), SPF achieves an accuracy of $0.73$, equivalent to that of KeyATM and higher than SeededLDA's $0.65$.
-As the corpus size decreases, SPF maintains a higher accuracy, notably outperforming the competing methods for smaller corpora.
+The unguided PF topic model generally exhibits the weakest predictive performance among the evaluated methods.
+This is expected due to its completely unsupervised nature, which lacks any form of guidance during training.
+In contrast, the SPF model -- despite incorporating only a minimal amount of domain knowledge -- achieves substantially better predictive results, highlighting the effectiveness of even weak supervision in improving classification performance with topic models when categories can be pre-specified.
+For the largest corpus ($D = 30k$), SPF achieves an accuracy of $0.73$, equivalent to that of KeyATM and higher than SeededLDA's $0.65$, while PF only has an accuracy of 0.55.
+As corpus size decreases, SPF maintains a higher accuracy, notably outperforming competing methods for smaller corpora.
 In particular, SPF achieves high accuracy up to a corpus size of $5k$ with a considerable drop in performance only observed in case $1k$ documents are included in the corpus.
-Also SeededLDA maintains a similar -- although at a lower level -- accuracy regardless of corpus size with only a slight reduction in case of a small corpus size.
-KeyATM is most severely effected by a decrease in corpus size with the accuracy values dropping from 0.73 to 0.29.
+Also, SeededLDA maintains a similar -- although at a lower level -- accuracy regardless of corpus size with only a slight reduction in the case of a small corpus size.
+KeyATM is most severely affected by a decrease in corpus size with the accuracy values dropping from 0.73 to 0.29.
 SPF also outperforms the other methods with respect to the other predictive performance criteria such as precision, recall and F1-score.

+Table~\ref{tab:coherence} compares SPF, KeyATM, SeededLDA, and plain PF in terms of topic coherence and diversity across varying corpus sizes.
+For each model, the scores are computed based on the top-10 highest-ranked terms per topic.
+Overall, SPF exhibits competitive performance in the topic coherence metrics.
+While SeededLDA achieves the highest $C_V$ coherence scores in most settings, SPF consistently matches or outperforms its competitors on NPMI and UMass.
+For example, at corpus sizes of 30$k$ and 10$k$, SPF achieves UMass scores of $-1.80$ and $-1.75$, respectively -- higher (i.e., better) than those of SeededLDA, and comparable to or slightly below those of KeyATM.
+At the smallest data size (1$k$ documents), SPF clearly outperforms both baselines on UMass, highlighting its robustness in low-resource scenarios.
+Interestingly, SPF and PF yield similar results in coherence and diversity across all corpus sizes.